 I have one of the above problems, but I don’t want to mess with it.
 Repairs aren’t my thing.

 My DymondWood tip is cracked at the threading.

 One in 500 needles will have the glue line near the tip or the end of the needle.
 Most of these will never fail.
 We do our best to catch any that we feel might do so, but we can’t catch everything.
 We will replace the tip with a new pair for as long as we can.

 I lost/broke/my-dog-ate one tip.
 Can I order just one?
 (Wood tips)

 As our wood tips are made by hand, there are differences.
-For this reason, Tom will do tips in pairs only.
+For this reason, Tom will usually do tips in pairs only.
 For metal needles, we are happy to send just one.

 We do our best to enter orders the following work day from receipt.
 At times, it can take an extra day or two if Linda is traveling.
 Once orders are entered, a sales order is emailed.
 (Please add firstname.lastname@example.org to your accepted list so that your sales order email and/or shipping notification email does not end up in your junk mail folder.)

 Orders generally ship within a week.
 We are usually quicker than that, but for those times when we have special items or offerings and a lot of activity, that can extend to 7-8 working days.